-Despite the occasional presence of moisture in the air, the amount of rain from tantalizing thunderstorms was minimal.
-To conserve the little rainwater that fell, the Sinagua built terraces and small rock check dams.
-Following the Sunset Crater eruption, farming in Flagstaff became less of a challenge for the Sinagua people, because they discovered that the small layers of cinder and ash blanketing the northeastern lands helped keep the soil moist.
-As a result, a new agricultural community spread in the northeastern part of the region, where the people built larger multi-level pueblos--instead of smaller scattered pithouses as had been their tradition before the volcanic eruption.
+Residents of Wupatki and nearby pueblos realized that their agricultural community could benefit from the unique volcanic terrain.
+Until the eruption of Sunset Crater, the land in the Wupatki Basin was mostly hard sandstone rock.
+Following the Sunset Crater eruption, farming became less of a challenge because they discovered that the few inches of cinder and ash blanketing the northeastern lands helped keep the soil moist.
+As a result, a new agricultural community spread in the northeastern part of the region where the people built larger multi-level pueblos--instead of smaller scattered pithouses as had been their tradition before the volcanic eruption.

 Visitors can begin exploring Wupatki National Monument at the visitor center, where museum exhibits feature the stories of the people who lived in Wupatki and surrounding pueblos.
-Behind the visitor center, the Wupatki Pueblo Trail takes visitors on a 30-minute self-guided tour of the largest of five pueblos located within the boundaries of the Wupatki and Sunset Crater Volcano National Monuments.
-Other trails include the .5-mile long Lomaki Pueblo Trail to the Box Canyon Pueblos; the Doney Mountain Trail, another .5-mile long trail from the picnic area to the top of the cinder cone; and several .2 mile long trails to the Wukoki, Citadel, and Nalakihu Pueblos.
-Touring all five pueblos takes approximately two hours.
+Behind the visitor center, the Wupatki Pueblo Trail takes visitors on a .5-mile, 30-minute self-guided tour of the largest of seven pueblos seen along four trails.
+The Lomaki Pueblo trail is a .5-mile loop featuring three different structures, The citadel and Nalakihu Trail is a .2-mile out and back taking visitors to the top of a small cinder hill, and the Wukoki Pueblo Trail is .2-mile loop with a 3 story tower structure.
+The Wupatki, Wukoki, and Citadel trails are all partially accessible.
+Construction is ongoing at the Lomaki Pueblo Trail to create an accessible route.
+Touring all the pueblos takes approximately two hours.

 Last updated: August 7, 2017